LV4thecash/triggerAI/nova-trigger/README.md

 ```

 After running the build command, open Chrome's **Extensions** page and load the
-`nova-trigger/dist` directory as an unpacked extension.
-Opening `index.html`
+contents of `nova-trigger/dist` as an unpacked extension.
+Loading the root
-from the root folder will cause a MIME type error because the React source files
+folder directly will fail because the `index.html` file in the source directory
-are not compiled.
-Always use the contents of the `dist` folder when testing the
+expects to be served by Vite.
+You must load the prebuilt files from `dist/`
-extension.
+to avoid MIME type errors and the blank popup issue.